 Most visitors will want to base themselves near General Luna (or “GL” for short) in the south of the island.
 This area is home to many popular surf breaks, and it’s also where most of the tourist infrastructure is.
-Here you’ll find lots of great restaurants and accommodation at most price points.
+Here, you’ll find lots of great restaurants and accommodations at most price points.

-While there are some other areas, we really recommend for your first trip to Siargao you stay near General Luna.
-Specifically, the best place is to stay is somewhere on the stretch of road between General Luna and Cloud 9 surf break, closer to General Luna.
-Most of the good stuff like restaurants, bars, shops, and hotels are found along this road.
+While there are some other areas, we really recommend for your first trip to Siargao, you stay near General Luna.
+Specifically, the best place to stay is somewhere on the stretch of road between General Luna and Cloud 9 surf break, closer to General Luna.
+Most of the good stuff, like restaurants, bars, shops, and hotels, are found along this road.
 The town itself doesn’t have a lot for tourists.

-If I were to pick the perfect spot to stay, it would be at either Bravo Beach Resort or Kermit Surf Resort.
+If I were to pick the perfect spot to stay, it would be at either Bravo Beach Resort or Siargao Island Villas.
 These are both very centrally located and close enough to walk to good food and fun if you don’t want to ride your scooter at night.

 How many days do you need in Siargao?

-On our last trip, we were there for a week and could have stayed twice as long.
+We were there for a week on our last trip and could have stayed twice as long.
 If you are on a tight timeline, you really should allow three to five days to hit most of the highlights.
 Each day trip will take a whole day, and the Sugba Lagoon, three island trip, and Sohoton Cove really should not be missed.
 Plus, a day to explore the area and secret beaches and even more if you want to get some surfing in.